derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/11/2025 16:24:14 : 3 Database Admins walked into a NoSQL bar.
+21/11/2025 16:23:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Java: Write once, run away.
+Ubuntu users are apt to get this joke.
 <!-- replace-with-joke ends -->